If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 15. Body Rider Elliptical Trainer and Exercise Bike

 BEST ELLIPTICAL/BIKE HYBRID

-Why settle for just one of your favorite gym machines, or take up space with both, when you could combine them?
-This elliptical/exercise bike from Body Rider is a 2-in-1 patented design that’s put a bike seat on an elliptical and gotten a pretty good response for it.
-It has 4 stars on Amazon and for the price it’s offered getting two machines is a major bargain.
-You can use it as either an elliptical or an exercise bike in the same workout, and adjust the seat vertically or horizontally to find a comfortable position.
+Why settle for just one of your favorite gym machines when you could combine them?
+This elliptical/exercise bike from Body Rider is a 2-in-1 patented design that put a bike seat on an elliptical and got a pretty good response for it.
+It has four stars on Amazon and, for the price, it’s a major bargain.
+You can use it as either an elliptical or an exercise bike in the same workout, just adjust the seat vertically or horizontally to find a comfortable position.
 The machine has high-momentum fan blades for a super fluid workout, and you can adjust the tension for either workout with the turn of the center knob.

 16. Hammacher Schlemmer The Low Impact Foldaway Strider